Georgios Klontzas: History

 By 1564, Klontzas was a freelance painter working all over Candia.
 Two years later, he was hired to assess an icon by Domenikos Theotokopoulos.
 Records indicated two paintings (now destroyed) were commissioned in 1586.
 One depicted the healing of the paralyzed individual.
 The other painting was for the Catholic church of the welfare institution of St Anthony in Candia.
 By 1587, the painter was commissioned by the Bishop of Karpathos.
 His name was Ioasaph Avouris.
 Around that time he purchased his workshop.
 It was located at the square of Saint Mark in the center of Candia.
 Klontzas became very popular his patrons included Orthodox and Catholic institutions, Greek bourgeois, and Venetian noblemen.

 A Venetian nobleman Francesco Barozzi born in Herakleion commissioned Klontzas to create two illuminated manuscripts for Giacomo Foscarini.
-Foscarini was the administrator and Tax collector of Crete.
-The manuscripts contained prophecies of the Byzantine emperor Leo VI the Wise.
-A third, more complex manuscript was completed during the 1590s.
-It is also referred to as a leather-bound Codex.
-The volume contained 217 paper folios.
-There are over 400 miniature drawings.
-Klontzas signature is at the end of the book.
+Foscarini was the administrator and tax collector of Crete.
+The manuscripts contain the Oracles of Leo the Wise.
+A third, more complex, leather-bound manuscript was completed during the 1590s.
+It contains 217 paper folios with over 400 miniature drawings.
+Klontzas' signature is at the end of the book.
 The textual frame is proved by the seventh-century Apocalypse of Pseudo-Methodius.
-It starts with the Expulsion from the Garden and ends with the Last Judgment.
-The Codex features Biblical and prophetic texts ensconced with Byzantine and Ottoman history.
+It starts with the Expulsion from the Garden of Eden and ends with the Last Judgment.
+The codex features Biblical and prophetic texts ensconced with Byzantine and Ottoman history.
 The pictures stylistically resemble Venetian and Flemish icon paintings.
 Another lesser-known artist from Crete was Markos Bathas.
 He also completed a manuscript in a similar style.

 The painter was probably associated with the poet Antonios Achelis.
-He was the author of the Siege of Malta (1570).
+He was the author of the Siege of Malta (1570) dedicated to Francesco Barozzi.
 Klontzas's visual motifs and Achelis's writings share a connection.

 Klontzas created a book of prophecies which he gave to his son Loukas in 1597.
 Klontzes died in 1608.

 All Creation Rejoices In Thee

-Klontzas icon hymn All Creation rejoices in Thee was inspired by a hymn that was composed by the Syrian monk John of Damascus.
+Klontzas's icon All Creation rejoices in Thee was inspired by a hymn composed by the Syrian monk John of Damascus.
 It was used in the Divine Liturgy of Saint Basil the Great during the Liturgy of the Faithful.
-The Hyme is as follows:
+The hymn is as follows: